basic-web-components/basic-web-components/packages/basic-component-mixins/docs/KeyboardPagedSelection.md

 <a name="KeyboardPagedSelection"></a>
 ## KeyboardPagedSelection
-Mixin which maps page keys (Page Up, Page Down) into operations that move the selection by one page
+Mixin which maps page keys (Page Up, Page Down) into operations that move the selection by one page.

 The keyboard interaction model generally follows that of Microsoft Windows' list boxes instead of those in OS X: